AppDaemon/appdaemon/docs/INSTALL.md

 ===============

-AppDaemon runs under windows and has been tested with the official 3.5.2 release.
+AppDaemon runs under windows and has been tested with the official 3.5.2 release of python.
 There are a couple of caveats however:

 -   The `-d` or `--daemonize` option is not supported owing to limitations in the Windows implementation of Python.